 Luke and his father return to see their farm facing a new threat—carpetbaggers from the North who threaten to seize their land.
 When Luke and his father resist, Luke has to kill a carpetbagger to defend his father.
 The leader of the carpetbaggers reports to the Union army that Luke killed his man in cold blood.
 Luke must either stay with his family and risk being hanged or leave his home forever in search of a better life in the West.

 In Luke Taylor—Westward Bound, Luke races against time, Union soldiers, and bounty hunters on his way to join a wagon train in Independence, Missouri.
 With only a packhorse, a few days’ supply of food, and a stowaway dog, Luke heads west on a tense, adventure-filled journey of survival.
 Luke Taylor—Westward Bound takes readers along on a thrilling quest for freedom, peace, and ultimately, revenge.

 Check out the trailer at http://www.youtube.com/watch?v=92A79OLl3FA

-The Taylor’s Civil War, a novel by Lowell F. Volk, has been released by Dorrance Publishing.
+The Taylor’s Civil War, a novel by Lowell F. Volk, is being re-released .
 This moving, action-filled story of the Taylor family, farmers in Virginia at the time of the Civil War, portrays the family’s struggle and hardship during this time when they too suffer loss of life and property.

 The Civil War causes unwanted change for the Taylor family, who simply wants to farm, raise cattle, and live a peaceful existence.
 The author describes the family’s patriotism but also their need for reprisal after one of the sons is killed by renegades under the guise of the military.
 Once the Civil War is over, the conflict continues as they deal with thievery in the form of the carpetbaggers, who prey on the South at war’s end.